-Proper estate planning helps you prepare for death or disability without giving up control of your affairs.
-You don’t have to be wealthy to need it, and it covers much more than just reducing taxes or passing on assets.
+‘Estate planning” is a process that helps you prepare for death or disability.
+You don’t have to be wealthy to need it, and it covers more than just reducing taxes or passing on assets.
 The types of documents involved may include:

 - Powers of Attorney (“POA”) for financial and legal matters